 But whole topic has become more intense than it was 15 years ago when I started presenting it around the UK.
 Despite its un-PC title (as I’m sure you know, there are no difficult people, only difficult behaviour), most people I spoke to could stand back and take an objective view of problems they were having with colleagues.
 They could separate from their anger and frustration long enough to apply the ideas and regain a sense of control.

 Things are different these days.
-All of a sudden, in the last two years or so, the people attending Difficult People Events are often struggling, and sessions can begin to feel more like group therapy than training.
+All of a sudden, in the last two years or so, the people attending my seminars and workshops on dealing with difficult people are often struggling, and sessions can begin to feel more like group therapy than training.

 One reason for this may be that – with cuts, fewer staff and increased focus on results – the pressure is on in the workplace, particularly in the public sector where I do much of my work.
 Managers are being asked to do more with less; time and tolerance are at a premium, and patience and understanding are in short supply.